-NOTE: This part of a compiler is often called the backend the term is a bit overloaded because in the compiler source, it usually refers to the "codegen backend" (i.e. LLVM or Cranelift).
-Usually, when you see the word "backend" in this part, we are refering to the "codegen backend".
+NOTE: This part of a compiler is often called the backend.
+The term is a bit overloaded because in the compiler source, it usually refers to the "codegen backend" (i.e. LLVM, Cranelift, or GCC).
+Usually, when you see the word "backend" in this part, we are referring to the "codegen backend".

 So what do we need to do?

 - First, we need to collect the set of things to generate code for.
 In particular, we need to find out which concrete types to substitute for generic ones, since we need to generate code for the concrete types.
 Generating code for the concrete types (i.e. emitting a copy of the code for each concrete type) is called monomorphization, so the process of collecting all the concrete types is called monomorphization collection.